-This Policy sets forth the roles and responsibilities of, as well as a Code of Conduct for, Council Members and Board, Commission, and Committee Members.
+This Policy sets forth the roles and responsibilities of, as well as a Code of Conduct for Council Members.
 The legal responsibilities of the Los Gatos Town Council are set forth by applicable state and federal laws.
 In addition, the Town Council has adopted regulations, including this Code of Conduct Policy, that hold Council Members to standards of conduct above and beyond what is required by law.
 This Policy is written with the assumption that Council Members, through training, are aware of their legal and ethical responsibilities as elected officials.
 These expectations of conduct also apply to all members of the Town's Boards, Committees, and Commissions.
-The term "Council" includes Board, Commission, and Committee Members.